tilek/random/principles/general/communication/guide_for_anger_situations.md

 # Communication when you get angry in relation to someone's behavior.

 Step 0.
-At any point while angry, if you must speak according to the principles, keep your voice calm & at a normal volume.<br>
+At any point while angry speak according to the principles, keep your voice calm & at a normal volume.<br>
 Step 1.
 If you are in the same place with the person, if possible, leave to another place as politely as possible.<br>
         Go to a place where you can't see or hear each other.<br>
         If to stay polite it's important to say something before your leave the situation use such words as:<br>